Learning Spanish with Extreme Holy Week Hispanic Rituals

 Lentils For Lent!

-Want to learn more or join us for cultural Spanish classes?
-Check out Kasa de Franko — where we turn tradition into conversation.
+Want to take it further?
+Check out Kasa de Franko —where tradition turns into conversation.

 Free Spanish Classes Easter and think in Spanish